 Tourism to Canada has risen steadily since the 1940s and the country now enjoys roughly 20 million visitors each year.

-If you're considering visiting Canada in 2019, the excitement of seeing things like Moraine Lake or Jasper National Park might have you feeling overwhelmed.
+If you're considering visiting Canada this year, the excitement of seeing things like Moraine Lake or Jasper National Park might have you feeling overwhelmed.
 Despite your enthusiasm, it's important that you stay as level-headed as possible and get your affairs organized prior to crossing into the country.

 Specifically, it's important to take care of all of your "health insurance for visitors to Canada" needs.